jgregory6/resources/project.md

 Due **Monday 7/6/2020, by 11:59 PM**

-The final version of the project must have the full-set of project files on GitHub and linked to _sitemap.html_ in _WebTech_ repository.
-It also includes the full-set of project files uploaded to the web host/cloud and linked to _sitemap.html_ in _WebTech_ repository.
+The final version of the project must have the full set of project files on GitHub and linked to _sitemap.html_ in _WebTech_ repository (both GitHub URL and website domain).
+If you are using web host/cloud, upload/update all the files to the web host/cloud.

 This deliverable is worth **40 points**.

 ### Grading Rubric:

-- Final version in the web host/cloud and linked to _sitemap.html_.
-(2)
+- Improvement on content and styles.
 - JavaScript is used for the following functionalities/effects:
   - Change the text on a page in response to the user’s action.
 (2)
   - Change the style of some element in response to the user’s action.
 (2)
   - Validate a form.
 (2)
-  - Change images using mouse-over and mouse-out.
+  - Change image(s) using mouseover and mouseout.
 (2)
-  - Present a slide-show.
-(2)
+  - Present a slide-show. (optional, but recommended) (2)
-  - Animate something or add some other functionality to the page besides what is listed above.
+  - Animate something or add some other functionalities besides what is listed above.
 (3)
-- Some jQuery elements are present on the website.
-(3)
+- ~~Some jQuery elements are present on the website.
+(3)~~
-- General
+- Responses to peer review feedback

 ### Submission:

 - Save all the files in project repository.
 - **_Commit/push_** to GitHub.
 - Create tag `'final'` for this release.
-- Upload/update all the files to the web host/cloud.
+- If you are using web host/cloud, upload/update all the files to the web host/cloud.